5 Major Causes of Gynecomastia

-Gynecomastia is a common physiologic occurrence and it is seen in males of all age groups.
+Gynecomastia is a common physiologic occurrence seen in males of all age groups.
 Gynecomastia is defined as the benign overgrowth of the male breast secondary to the excess development of glandular breast tissue 1.
+It is well accepted that there are 5 Major Causes of Gynecomastia.
+They include Gynecomastia in Neonates and Adolescence, TRT-related gynecomastia, gynecomastia secondary to prostate cancer treatment, gynecomastia secondary to anabolic steroids, and obesity.

 Gynecomastia in Neonates and Adolescence